agile-ts/documentation/docs/packages/core/api/computed/Introduction.md

 Computed States are a powerful concept, that lets us build dynamic data depending on other data.
-To avoid unnecessary recmoputations, the Computed Class automatically caches the computed value and recomputes it only when a dependency has changed.
+To avoid unnecessary recmoputations, the Computed Class automatically caches the computed value and recomputes it only when an actual dependency has changed.
-All you need to do to instantiate a Computed State, is to call `createComputed()` and specify a compute function which computes the value of the Computed Class.
+All you need to do to instantiate a Computed State, is to call `createComputed()` and specify a compute function which computes the value for the Computed Class.
 ```ts
 const MY_COMPUTED = createComputed(() => {
     return `My name is '${MY_NAME.value}' and I am ${MY_AGE.value} years old.`;